 Preceding Reverend Williams in death were his parents; brother, Charles Nealy; sisters, Glenda Cox and Vickie Williams; and brother-in-law, Pastor Jesse D. Hamilton, Jr. Those left to cherish precious memories and continue his legacy of love include his devoted and loving wife, Pamela Williams; daughters, Andreanna "DeDe" Williams and Coretta Williams; granddaughter, Jordan Williams; brother, James Williams III; mother-in-law, Laurine Collins; sister-in-law, Etoyce Hamilton; and a host of nieces, nephews, cousins, aunts, and many he touched for the cause of Christ.

-To send flowers to Rev. Kenneth Ray Williams' family, please visit our floral section.
+To send flowers to Rev. Kenneth Ray Williams' family, please visit our floral store.